 It is far and away the most explosive moment in the packed history of New Zealand and Australian sporting rivalry.

-Underarm: The Ball That Changed Cricket is aired for the first time next week, with every major player in the remarkable drama — bar one — taking part.
+Underarm: The Ball That Changed Cricket re-visited the drama, with every major player in the remarkable drama — bar one — taking part.

 The rarely-used delivery was within the rules, and well outside what most regarded as sportsmanship.